FutureProofHomes/Documentation/docs/satellite1-squircle-enclosures.md

     ![Rotate Parts to Unlock](/assets/squircle-enclosure/IMG_6814-min.jpg){ loading=lazy }
     Screw your chosen speaker to its corresponding faceplate with four M3 x 8mm screws.
 Connect the speaker cable to the speaker.
 (NOTE: You can solder or wrap the speaker cables if absolutely necessary.)

+    !!! info "Rotate Speaker to Fit"

+        If you are building the medium-size speaker enclosure with the "Triple Plate", rotate the speaker 10° clockwise or counterclockwise until the mounting holes align.

 -   :material-numeric-8-circle:{ .lg .middle } Screw Down Faceplate

     ---